Opening Reception: Friday, September 6, 6 - 8 pm

 2,3 Zittel, Andrea, “Artist Statement,” published by Andrea Rosen Gallery, 2012.

-Com Textos De / With Texts By Andrea Fraser, Craig Owens, Dietmar Elger, Hal Foster, Helen Molesworth, Jill Gasparina, Lynne Cooke, Rhea Anastas, Rosalind Krauss e / and Allan McCollum - entrevistado por / interviewed by D.A.
-Robbins, Robert Enright, Thomas Lawson.
+The book contains an introduction by Jacopo Crivelli Visconti and texts by Andrea Fraser, Craig Owens, Dietmar Elger, Hal Foster, Helen Molesworth, Jill Gasparina, Lynne Cooke, Rhea Anastas, Rosalind Krauss and Allan McCollum interviewed by D.A.
+Robbins, Robert Enright, Thomas Lawson

 © 2009 Luciana Brito Galeria

 The book contains the interview between Allan McCollum and Thomas Lawson

 © 1995 Art Resources Transfer, Inc

 In Every Act of Approaching a Painting by Rhea Anastas

 Allan McCollum's Supplements, More or Less by MaryJo Marks